-Gather contact information from 4 classmates (phone &/or email) in the event that you need to contact someone for help studying, questions about class, etc.
+Gather contact information from 4 classmates (phone &/or email) in the event that you need to contact someone for help studying, questions about class, etc. Also, I encourage you all to form study groups to help you discuss concepts and prepare for exams.

-Classmate's name e Phone Email
+Classmate's name Phone Email

-1
+1.

 2.

-2
+3.

-4
+4.